oshorefueled/chatNsails/README.md

 # chatNsails

-A Chat App Application Using Sails And Socket.io
+A Chat App Using Sails And Socket.io